 The assignment was to design something for others from your personal values; within the theme of sustainability.
 For people with an expensive hobby, impulse buying is easily justified and can lead to large unplanned expenditures with a negative impact on ones life.

 People generally know what they want out of life to be happy.
 However, when infatuated with a possible impulse buy, we tend to forget these things, or make false rationalisations.
 Moreover, buying environments offer no reward for not buying.
 Even online, you need to close the webpage which feels like denying yourself the possibility.
-Watch collectors are aware of their impulse buys, and the impact on their life.
-Some of them indicated to need help in stopping themselves committing to them.
+Through sensitizers, interviews and literary research it became clear that there is opportunity space in the time between impulse buys, where the user can prepare themselves for when desire strikes again.
+My research group consisted of people from my personal life, and later I focused in on wristwatch enthusiasts because of my affinity with that community.
+They are very much aware of their impulse buys, and the impact on their life.
+A lot of them spend time on forums, webshops, and auction websites looking for the next best thing.
+Some of them indicated to want support in stopping themselves.

-A browser plugin was created that the user can configure for their specific kind of impulse buy.
-Whenever the product in question is on screen, the curtains appear on the side.
-They highlight to the user that they have a good decision to make, and offer the opportunity to close them, to take a step back to reflect.
+A browser plugin was created that reminds the user they may not want to buy right now.
+They can download and install it in a reflective moment, to prepare themselves.
+Later, whenever a watch buying opportunity is on screen, curtains appear on the sides.
+They highlight to the user that they have a decision to make, and offer the opportunity to close them.
+The result: they do not have to deny themselves the purchase right away, and they can take a step back to reflect on their decision.

 Three things I've learned

 - You can design more effectively by quickly validating assumptions.

 - When designing for the long-term, you should have the time to validate.
 People don't carry out the behavior you want to test every single day.

 - I am quite good at finding patterns in complex information.